Shirajuki/aqua/README.md

 - [ ] Draw and add more sprites
 - [ ] Add a title screen/main menu
 - [ ] Add sfx and bgm music
+- [ ] Fix images and all extra assets to be web friendly

 <hr />